 Programmatic in terms of digital advertising is the process of automating the ad buying process.
-Computer algorithms use learned data to make decisions on where to buy advertising and how much to spend.
+Computer algorithms use learned data to make decisions on where to buy advertising, and how much to spend.

-Why Do I Care?
+Why Should I Care?

-So Robots Really Are Taking Over?
+Are Robots Really Taking Over?

 By 2019, 83.6% of US digital display ad dollars will transact programmatically.